ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    input share as invalid with the error `report_too_early`.

 1. Check if the report's timestamp is before the task's `task_start` time.
-If so, the Aggregator MAY mark the input share as invalid with the error `task_not_started`.
+If so, the Aggregator MUST mark the input share as invalid with the error `task_not_started`.

 1. Check if the report's timestamp is past the task's end time, given by `task_start + task_duration`.
-If so, the Aggregator MAY mark the input share as invalid with the error `task_expired`.
+If so, the Aggregator MUST mark the input share as invalid with the error `task_expired`.

 1. Check if the PlaintextInputShare contains unrecognized report extensions.
 If so, the Aggregator MUST mark the input share as invalid with error